boynton/ell-doc/README.md

 These types also have the corresponding predicates.

    * function - executable procedures that take arguments and return results.
 They can have side-effects, are not pure.
+Either primitive or bytecode
-   * file - a representation for a file in the local filesystem
+   * closure - a closure over a function and the current environment
-   * channel - an abstraction for reading/writing data
+   * port - an abstraction for reading/writing data
-   * stream - an abstraction for reading/writing byte streams
-   * void - a singleton representing nothing.
    * module - a separate compilation/definition unit that can be reused in other Ell programs.

 ## Execution

 The environment is mutable, unlike Clojure.
 The basic data structures are similar to "persistent" data structures, in that new instances are created and returned instead of mutating in place.
-Map and list comprehension functions are not lazy.
+Struct and list comprehension functions are not lazy.
 Use Clojure if you want that.

 Ell's execution is done with the Ell Virtual Machine ([LVM](https://github.com/boynton/ell/blob/master/lvm.md)).
 It is a small vm, and presumes knowledge of things like Ell types and values.
 "Lisp Assembly Programs" (.lap files) can be loaded and run directly.

 In general, Ell programs are _read_ (they are data, after all), then _compiled_ to LVM instructions, and finally executed in the LVM.
+The LVM code can be represented externally as _lap_ code (Lisp Assembly Programs).

-Compilation also recognizes macros, and performs macroexpanded before compiling to LVM.
+Compilation also supports simple macros, and performs macroexpansion before compiling to LVM code.

 The execution is as follows:

-   * Most data types evaluate to themselves (nil, booleans, numbers strings, keywords, vectors, and maps)
+   * Simple data types evaluate to themselves (nil, booleans, numbers strings)
+   * Vectors elements get evaluated
+   * Maps keys and values get evaluated
    * Symbols are used to look up values in the current lexical environment (variable references)
    * Lists are interpreted as function calls.
 The primitive expressions are: